tezos/tezos-mirror/docs/user/multinetwork.rst

 To connect to other networks, you can either
 `Select Network From Command-Line`_ to connect to a built-in network, or configure the node to connect to `Custom Networks`_.
+See also `Alias Versus Explicit Configuration`_ for a discussion regarding what happens when you update your node.

 Select Network From Command-Line
 --------------------------------